 I am an Irish oboist living in Amsterdam and am Principal Oboe with the Netherlands Radio Philharmonic Orchestra.
 Prior to this post, I was Principal Oboe with the Netherlands Radio Chamber Philharmonic until its closure in 2013, and my first job straight out of college was as Co-Principal Oboe with the Netherlands Philharmonic Orchestra and Netherlands Chamber Orchestra.

-I grew up in Ireland's second biggest city, Cork, which has a vibrant (classical) music life and which gave me a solid musical foundation.
 Before deciding to study Oboe in Germany, I completed a Bachelor of Arts degree at University College Cork, focussing on Music and Applied Psychology.
-While studying at UCC I got accepted into the European Union Youth Orchestra at the age of 18 as one of the 'school' members, meaning they saw talent but not enough experience and so I was invited to rehearse for 3 weeks with the orchestra which was totally mind-blowing.
-Two years later they accepted me as a full member and which I remained for the next 4 years until I got my first job.
+While studying at UCC I got accepted into the European Union Youth Orchestra which was a defining moment for me.
 At the time I had no idea where I was in the pecking order among my European peers, and playing with this orchestra helped me realise that maybe my dream of one day playing in a great orchestra might not be so unrealistic.
 Coming from an island on the periphery of Europe with no oboe 'school' to speak of, hardly any orchestras and no internet yet, it was impossible to have any real concept of my level among peers.
 All I knew was that I wanted to do this.
 Maybe it was better that way.

 Winning first prize at the Isle of Wight International Oboe Competition(now Barbirolli Competition) shortly after arriving in Amsterdam led to some important concert appearances, including a début recital in London's Purcell Room and performances at numerous chamber music festivals.
-Over the years I've gotten to play with some great players and orchestras, too many to mention(if you're really interested, my official biography has more info) and I have been a jury member on a number of occasions, including Chairperson of the Jury for the European edition of the Lions Club Oboe Competition and the Grachtenfestival Conservatoire Competition.

 Teaching is a huge passion for me and I have been teaching at the Amsterdam Conservatoire since 2018.
-Before that I was for many years professor of oboe at the Rotterdam Conservatoire(Codarts), and I give regular masterclasses abroad, such as at the renowned Dartington International Summer School.
+Before that I was for many years professor of oboe at the Rotterdam Conservatoire(Codarts).
 You can read more about my philosophy and approach here.

 I love learning new things and am usually studying something.
-Recently I completed a Masters of Arts degree in Education with a specialisation in Leadership & Management, before this I dabbled in Biological Psychology & Photography, and in 2020 I qualified as a Body Mapping instructor and also completed an Anatomy course at the Peabody Institute, to enhance my (oboe) teaching skills.
+I completed a Masters of Arts degree in Education with a specialisation in Leadership & Management, before this I dabbled in Biological Psychology & Photography, and in 2020 I qualified as a Body Mapping instructor and also completed an Anatomy course at the Peabody Institute to enhance my (oboe) teaching skills.
 What drives me the most is anything associated with the oboe and motivating students to become the best they can playing this frustrating but beautiful instrument.
 I admit, I am a bit of a nerd, but I am eager to pass on the training I got, not just from Klaus Becker, but also growing up immersed in the rich music-life of Cork, and from my years in Holland.

 When not oboe playing, I am also closely involved in a number of music related projects.
 I am one of the founding members of the initiative Splendor, an award winning, innovative and unique temple for music in the centre of Amsterdam, run by and for musicians from different genres.